 You may have heard of the “Stairway to Heaven” or the “Haiku Stairs” on Oahu.
-It’s a heaven Hawaii hike up a staircase (yes, really) that towers over the island’s Ko’olau Mountains and provides some of the most stunning views you can imagine.
+Stairway to Heaven Hawaii is a hike up a staircase (yes, really) that towers over the island’s Ko’olau Mountains and provides some of the most stunning views you can imagine.

 But if you’re up for the challenge, the views from the top are worth it.
 On a clear day, you can see all the way to the island’s North Shore, and the sunsets are absolutely amazing.